Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 If you do wild camping, sleep in a mosquito bed

-Wild camping in Cuba is an unforgettable way to experience the island but prepare for a shocking amount of mosquitoes in Cuba’s rugged countryside.
+If you do wild camping in Cuba, prepare for a shocking number of mosquitoes in the rugged countryside.
 A nighttime mosquito net is an absolute must.

 If you go out during peak times, wear clothing that covers your arms and legs